mfrachet/create-frontend-framework/book/templating/intro.md

 ## Template in Angular

-It's the same syntax as Vuejs one
+It's the same syntax as Vuejs

 ```html
 <template>